Skip Menu

 Disabilities, Injuries, and Other Conditions That Cause Secondary Injuries

-The national trend shows that the average age offarmers in the United States is increasing steadily (the average age of Virginia farmers is 54).
+The national trend shows that the average age of farmers in the United States is increasing steadily (the average age of Virginia farmers is 59).
 This may mean that more and more farmers are carrying out their farming operations with age-related diseases and disabilities such as arthritis, heart disease, stroke, impaired vision, and hearing loss (Allen, Frick, and Field 1995; Browning et al. 1997).
 These types of impairments adversely affect operator reaction time and motor skills and cause secondary injuries when farmers engage in more dangerous agricultural operations.

 A significant number of individuals in wheelchairs due to spinal-cord injuries and other diseases and amputees with prostheses are engaged in farming on a full-time basis (figure 2).
 These individuals risk secondary injuries when they work on uneven surfaces and when they mount or dismount tractors.
 Injuries due to prosthetic devices getting tangled with weeds and ropes are also recognized as common problems.

-figure 2 Figure 2.
+Figure 2.
 Farmers in wheelchairs continue farming and ranching activities.

 Common Secondary Injuries

 To a large extent, the secondary injury experienced by an agricultural worker depends on the type of disability or primary injury the worker is dealing with when engaged in farming operations.
 For example, a farmer confined to a wheelchair due to pre-existing conditions may experience a different set of injuries than an amputee with a prosthesis (figure 3).
-Navigating a wheelchair on uneven surfaces can be extremely hard, with the potential for serious secondary injuries to shoulders, wrists, backs, and other body parts (Seeman 2000).

 Farmers using a prosthesis due to an upper or lower extremity amputation may also experience secondary injuries due to slips, falls, prosthesis entanglements, overuse injuries of the opposite limb, and injuries to the residual limb (the “stump”).
 Handling livestock and falls have been identified as the primary causes for secondary injuries among farmers with disabilities or other primary injuries (Allen, Field, and Frick 1994).
 Common injuries from these sources include bruises/pressure sores, cuts, crushed body parts, sprains/strains, fractures, and amputations.
+In addition to falls, most farm operators with prostheses experience sores and blisters to their stumps, particularly during summer-time.
+Lack of insulation in the socket of the prosthesis may also cause irritation to the stump during winter months.
+Prosthesis entanglement often causes falls.

 Preventing Secondary Injuries

 Most agricultural operations are high-risk operations.
 For this reason, the straightforward approach to avoiding secondary injuries is for individuals with disabilities and primary injuries to not take an active role in farming.
 Often this is not an acceptable option, in which case the farmer should make every effort to avoid high-risk activities.
-For example, activities such as handling livestock, working on elevated locations, and machine maintenance have all been identified as high-risk operations (Mariger et al. 2008; Allen, Frick, and Field 1995).
+For example, activities such as handling livestock, working on elevated locations, and machine maintenance have all been identified as high-risk operations (Mariger et al. 2009; Allen, Frick, and Field 1995).
 If avoiding high-risk activities is also not an option, the operator must make every effort to adapt assistive technologies that can reduce the risk of secondary injuries.
-Making changes to living and working environments to accommodate the disabled individual is also extremely important to reducing the risk of secondary injuries.
+Making changes to living and working environments to accommodate individuals with disabilities is also extremely important to reducing the risk of secondary injuries.
 To a large extent, both will depend on the type of disability or primary injury the individual is dealing with.
 Following is a partial list of assistive technologies found useful for minimizing the risk for secondary injuries:

 • Alter living and working areas to make them wheelchair friendly (figure 4).